The 32D 'Red Arrow' Veteran Association

 1LT Henry S. Blomberg, from Superior, Wis., an officer in Co.
 D, 127TH Inf., was awarded the DSC for his bravery during this attack at Juvigny, France, on 30 August 1918.
 1LT Blomberg's citation reads: “Inspiring his men by his own personal bravery, he vigorously led his company forward in the face of heavy machine-gun and artillery fire, capturing the heights overlooking Juvigny with many prisoners.
 After reaching the objective he repeatedly exposed himself to hostile fire time after time in reorganizing the line.
 During the defense of the position won he personally set up and operated a captured German machine gun against the enemy while under terrific fire.”
 1LT Blomberg was later KIA on 4 October 1918.

-General Mangin ordered his second general attack to take place at 1600 hrs on 31 August 1918.
+General Mangin ordered his second general attack to take place at 1600 hours on 31 August 1918.
 This attack was needed to straighten out the front line and improve the positions of some of the forward units.
-He ordered an artillery preparation of four hours to preceded the infantry attack.
+He ordered an artillery preparation of four hours to precede the infantry attack.
 The entire 57TH Artillery Brigade, commanded by BG George L. Irwin, and the artillery of the 1st Moroccan Division, which was supporting the 32D, was assigned to General Haan for this attack.
 Novel use was made of this abnormal abundance of artillery in the form of a triple, rolling barrage, to cover a depth of about 1 ½ km.
 Some of the German prisoners taken during the day remarked that there were so many artillery shells bursting around them that they thought the Americans had a machine gun that sprayed 75 mm shells.
-Even after all this, the 32D Division still suffered considerable casualties as they progressed to the Terny-Sorny-Bethancourt road, where the general advance stopped.
+Even after all this, the 32D Division still suffered considerable casualties as they progressed to the Terny-Sorny-Betancourt road, where the general advance stopped.

 In an operation against a determined enemy, disposed in great depth, supported be adequate artillery and entrenched in highly organized positions in country that lent itself naturally to defense, the 32D Division had again broken through a German key position, had penetrated his line to a depth of 5 ½ km, and started an enemy withdrawal, thus paving the way for a forward movement by the whole French 10th Army.

-The 32D was relieved by the First Moroccan Division, this division included the Foreign Legion and other famous units, on the night of 1-2 September and went into support for the 10th French Army.
+The 32D was relieved by the First Moroccan Division; this division included the Foreign Legion and other famous units, on the night of 1-2 September and went into support for the 10th French Army.

 U.S. Army Signal Corps photograph, from U.S. Official Pictures of the World War.

-Description: Description: Description: Description: Description: Description: Description: 32t
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 32t

-Description: Description: Description: Description: Description: Description: Description: haan3
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: haan3

-On 5 September orders were received stating that the 32D was being transferred to the First American Army, thus effecting the 32D Division’s withdrawal from the Oise-Aisne offensive.
-General Mangin later decorated the Division for its actions in this offensive.
-He decorated the colors of all four Infantry regiments, all three artillery regiments and all three machine gun battalions with the Croix de Guerre with Palm, the highest order of the Croix de Guerre.
-These were the only National Guard units bestowed with the highest order of the Croix de Guerre during WWI.
 Gen. Mangin also cited over 500 officers and men for gallantry in action while under his command.
 The 32D Division casualties were 2908 losses from all causes, including: killed and died of wounds, 485; severely wounded, 599; slightly wounded, 1251; gassed, 574; missing, 14; captured, 5 men.
-Five German Divisions were used up in an attempt to hold the position which the 32nd stormed-the 7th, 7th Reserve, the 223rd, the 238th and the 237th.
+Five German Divisions were used up in an attempt to hold the position which the 32D stormed-the 7th, 7th Reserve, the 223rd, the 238th and the 237th.
 From these Divisions 937 prisoners were captured, 9 of them officers.
 The material captured included 2 pieces of heavy artillery, 2 pieces of light artillery, 16 trench mortars, 112 machine guns, 700 rifles and great quantities of ammunition and material.

 The Division was moved to a rest area in the vicinity of Joinville, north of Chaumont, on 10 September 1918.
 About 5,000 new men arrived in the Division, but the rifle companies were still short three officers and 50 men each.